jay-joshy/allergyguide/content/tools/oit_calculator.md

 ## UI Flow

 User opens the webpage.
-They see a the two search bars for food A and optionally food B, and an unfilled table at the bottom with an empty warnings sidebar
+They see a the two search bars for food A and optionally food B, and an unfilled table at the bottom with an empty warnings sidebar.

 ### Selection of pre-defined food